liu044100/SmileWeather/README.md

 #Theoretical Introduction

-The main class is the `SmileWeatherDownLoader`.
+The main class is the [SmileWeatherDownLoader](http://cocoadocs.org/docsets/SmileWeather/0.0.1/Classes/SmileWeatherDownLoader.html).
 It handle downloading weather data from the [Wunderground](http://www.wunderground.com) server.
 It has three main method:

 ```
 /*!Get weather data from CLPlacemark.*/